Find out about group and divisional VAT registration and the forms you should use to apply.

 If a company which is a member of a VAT group wishes to register some of its divisions separately, it must first apply to leave the VAT group before it can apply for registration in the names of its divisions.

 Conversely, a corporate body, which is registered in the names of its divisions and wishes to form a VAT group with other associated companies or to join an existing VAT group, must first apply to cancel the registration of all of its divisions.

 2.1 How group registration works

-A group of companies apply to be treated as a single taxable person for VAT purposes.
+A group of eligible persons may apply to be treated as a single taxable person for VAT purposes.
 The registration is made in the name of the representative member, who is responsible for completing and rendering the single return on behalf of the group.
-Whilst the representative member is responsible for paying the VAT or receiving any repayment due, all the companies are jointly and severally liable for any VAT debts.
+Whilst the representative member is responsible for paying the VAT or receiving any repayment due, all the eligible persons are jointly and severally liable for any VAT debts.
 Supplies between group members are normally disregarded for VAT (see section 7 for details of when supplies are not disregarded).